dragynir/fashion_controlnet/README.md

 * **Control Net**:  Training script is based on diffusers script [train_controlnet_sdxl.py](https://github.com/huggingface/diffusers/tree/main/examples/controlnet)
 You can find changed configuration parameters at [config.py](src/config.py).

+# Major Changes in Training/Inference

+1) SDXL's VAE is known to suffer from numerical instability issues.
+So i used [this one](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix) as recomended in diffusers README_sdxl.md.
+With default one i have got NaNs in fp16 training.

+2) Added `compute_adaptive_hw` function that prepare `crop_top_left` and `original_image_size` to pass into Unet.
+This helps to match controlnet with original controlnet training, see Micro-Conditioning in original [SDXL paper](https://arxiv.org/pdf/2307.01952.pdf).

+3) Adaptive image resizing to keep original image aspect ratio during inference.

 # Training